johnbintz/johnbintz.github.com/source/_posts/2011-12-05-my-hypercool-automagic-rails-guard-setup.md

 ### Including Rails data into your JavaScript

-Since `.erb` templates don't get parsed and can cause problems if included into `jasmine-headless-webkit`, you need to be careful about including them into your application.
-Here's a few ways you could solve the problem if you really need that data in your JavaScript somewhere and don't want to use Ajax.
-Both of these require that you stub out anything that would have normally come from Rails:

-#### Put integration stuff into your view templates

-For instance, giving Backbone Collections URLs dynamically:
+Short answer is, "you can't." `.erb` templates are outright ignored by `jasmine-headless-webkit`, since including that Rails data puts your tests firmly in the integration test arena.
+If you have data coming in via an `.erb` file, like constants, you'll have to stub those in your test files:

 {% highlight coffeescript %}
-# app/assets/javascripts/helpers/backbone_duck_puncher.js.coffee
+# app/assets/constants.js.coffee.erb

-Backbone.Collection.prototype.initialize = (models = [], options = {}) ->
-  @url = options.url || @url
+window.Something = <%= Rails.data.to_json %>
 {% endhighlight %}

-{% highlight haml %}
+{% highlight coffeescript %}
--# app/views/my_app/list.html.haml

-#target

-:javascript
-  var collection = new MyApp.Things([], { url: '<%= things_path %>' });
-  (new MyApp.ThingsView(collection: collection, el: '#target')).render()
+# spec/javascripts/helpers/constants.js.coffee

+window.Something =
+  stub: "data"
 {% endhighlight %}

-This gives the added bonus of being able to make sure each use of a collection also has a real URL coming along with it:

-{% highlight ruby %}
-# spec/views/my_app/list.html.haml_spec.rb

-describe 'my_app/list.html.haml' do
-  it 'should render' do
-    render

-    rendered.should include('MyApp.Things')
-    rendered.should include('MyApp.ThingsView')
-    rendered.should include(things_path)
-  end
-end
-{% endhighlight %}

-#### Put the Rails stuff into an `.erb` file that JHW doesn't see

-    app/
-      assets/
-        javascripts/
-          my_app/
-          application.js.coffee     #=> does require_tree 'my_app'
-          integration.js.coffee.erb #=> requires nothing, just Rails data

-{% highlight haml %}
--# layouts/application.html.haml

-!!!
-%html
-  %head
-    = javascript_include_tag 'application'
-    = javascript_include_tag 'integration'
-{% endhighlight %}

-{% highlight yaml %}
-# jasmine.yml

-src_dir: app/assets/javascripts
-src_files:
-- application.js.coffee
-{% endhighlight %}

-So, pick your poison.
-Or, move to a solution integrated with Rails, like Evergreen or modern versions of the Jasmine gem.
+Remember that, in Jasmine's loading scheme, helpers are always loaded before your specs, but after your code-under-test.

-### Annyoing JavaScript
+### Annoying JavaScript

-Unfortunately, out in the world there are still a lot of projects and code snippets that are just annyoing to plug into the asset pipeline.
+Unfortunately, out in the world there are still a lot of projects and code snippets that are just annoying to plug into the asset pipeline.
 Things like WYSIWYG code editors, uploading tools, and lots of other projects that, while they work and can work very well, often do bad things to make themselves work.
 They may not play well with `jasmine-headless-webkit`, so I stick these _annoying JavaScript_ projects into a `vendor-annoying/assets/javascripts` folder and only add that asset path to Rails's config.
 Then, if I need to use those
-JavaScript files, I use a combination of both approaches above, along with just flat-out requiring those files using `javascript_include_tag`, to get them into the app while not getting them into JHW.
+JavaScript files, I either reference those files in an `.erb` file or just flat-out require those files using `javascript_include_tag`, to get them into the app while not getting them into JHW.

 ## LiveReload'n